ablaom/DataTableaux.jl/README.md

     │ 2   │ Ann        │ 12.0       │
     │ 3   │ Bob        │ 15.0       │

-Note that in the all constructors treat numerical features (eltype a subtype of `Real`) as ordinals and all features of `Char` or `AbstractString` as identified as categorical, which become `Float64` integers in the internal representation:
+All constructors treat columns of numerical eltype (subtype of `Real`) as ordinals, and all columns of eltype `Char` or `AbstractString` as categorical, which become `Float64` integers in the internal representation:

     julia> dt.raw